tranermr/Surface-Bound-Odorant-Treadmill/README.md

 <ins>Assembly of left, right alignment adjustments.</ins>
 In the following assembly guides 3D printed components are placed in quotes and referred to by their body names in the Fusion 360 file.

-The alignment assemblies consist of 1x 1' threaded rod, with the following parts threaded on in sequence, pictured below:
+The alignment assemblies consist of a 1' threaded rod, with the following parts threaded on in sequence, pictured below:
  - Assembly 1: hex nut - "AlignmentScrewInner" - 6202 bearing - "AlignmentScrewInner" - hex nut
  - Assembly 2: hex nut - spring - hex nut
  - Assembly 3: hex nut - "AlignmentScrewInner" - 6202 bearing - "AlignmentScrewInner" - hex nut